oicr-gsi/flask_ui/README.md

 The UI app relies on **assay_presets.conf** file which defines a number of settings for standard pipelines configured by GSI.
-Occasionally, settings may be removed or added to the **assay_info.jsonconfig**. flask UI app will not detect such changes!
+Occasionally, settings may be removed or added to the **assay_info.jsonconfig**. flask UI app will not detect and highlight such changes!
 The app takes it's best guess what to use to configure a new setting but it always needs to be verified.
 The proper procedure for this would be to use *git diff* followed by manual edits in something like vim or other editor of choice.

 ------------------------------------------------------------------------------

-Developed using Python 3.8, Pycharm IDE v.2020.1 and Flask 2.0.2
+Developed using Python 3.12, Pycharm IDE v.2023.1 and Flask 3.1.0